umee-network/umee.cc/content/pages/community-events.md

 *Hint: to get more exposure on your submission you can share it in the [#designers](https://discord.gg/umee) channel on the Umee Discord server.*

 Still want to participate but don’t think of yourself as a creative?
 Not to worry!
-You’re still eligible to win UMEE rewards by retweeting this **tweet**.
+You’re still eligible to win UMEE rewards by retweeting this [tweet](https://twitter.com/Umee_CrossChain/status/1499067194340167680?s=20&t=xldgypQozqj2BKcDgE61lw).

 **How To Enter**
 - Recreate the Umee logo in your own style